cathxrsis/cathxrsis.github.io/drafts/2022-11-30-Dark-Desire.md

 Meaning

-  : The ability for a system to filter its learning based on what is important for it to understand based on its ideals
+  : The ability for a system to filter its learning based on what is important for it to understand based on its ideals.
+This process tags all parts of the understanding with whether the Desiring Machine cares about it and whether or not its good for the desiring machine.

 Desire

-  : The ability for the system to guide its actions based on moving the environment towards its ideal state
+  : The ability for the system to guide its actions based on moving the environment towards its ideal state.

 Critique